ethanp/Notes/Papers - Distributed Systems Notes.md

 > K. Bradley, Xiangrui Meng et al. "Spark SQL: Relational data processing in
 > Spark."
 In Proceedings of the 2015 ACM SIGMOD International Conference on
 > Management of Data, pp. 1383-1394.
 ACM, __2015__.
 There are in total _11_
-> authors on this paper, all are part of Databricks Inc.
+> authors on this paper, all are part of Databricks Inc. Matei Zaharia himself
+> is the _last_ author.

 7/12/15